xwmx/hosts/README.md

 ### `--auto-sudo`

-When specified, all write operations that require `sudo` will automatically rerun the command using `sudo` when the current user does not have write the permissions to write to the hosts file.
+When specified, all write operations that require `sudo` will automatically rerun the command using `sudo` when the current user does not have write permissions for the hosts file.

 To have this option always enabled, add the following line to your shell configuration (`.bashrc`, `.zshrc`, or similar):